 Our members have a wide range of interests and skills, the themes of the meetings are deliberately varied, and we are a very active branch of the Worcestershire Federation of WIs.

 We always encourage potential new members to visit our events which are held on the first Monday of each month at 7:30 pm in St George's Hall, Bewdley, (except when that is a Bank Holday in which case we meet on the second Monday of the month).
+We also have a number of regular activity groups.
+Please come along and see what we are doing.

 You can view our planned programme for the coming year by clicking here: Programme of events